 Do I need to take the GRE?No, GRE scores are not a component of the application process.Is the program accredited?Yes.
 The MFA in Photography program is fully accredited by both NEASC and NASAD.

 [ back to top ]What is the general structure of the program?A full two year, fall admission only, four semester resident program with a blend of graduate studio seminars, featuring collaborative teaching with core MFA faculty and Visiting Artists, in addition to critical studies/art history electives and studio electives every semester.
 Beginning the second semester, students take professional studies electives that can incorporate an internship, teaching fellowship, and independent study.
 The final semester, in conjunction with Graduate Studio Seminar IV, will include a written thesis and exhibition.Is there graduate studio space?In addition to many resources of the department, including a full inventory of photography equipment, graduate candidates get exclusive use of the graduate studio located in the photography complex.

-[ back to top ]What does the program cost?Tuition for the 2012–2013 academic year is $26,100, with semester fees of $250.
-Federal financial aid is available through the FAFSA and Stafford Loans.Are there teaching fellowships available?Every semester two to four graduate candidates will be selected for teaching fellowships.Is housing provided?There are no graduate dormitories.
+[ back to top ]What does the program cost?See the total approximate cost for this 60-credit program.Are there teaching fellowships available?Every semester two to four graduate candidates will be selected for teaching fellowships.Is housing provided?There are no graduate dormitories.
 Graduate candidates are responsible for their own housing.

 Frequently Asked Questions

 Graduate Application Requirements

 Meet Our BFA Students and Alumni